emacsmirror/eide/README.md

 The project is automatically added to the project list of the current workspace.
-To open your project in future sessions, click on right button over "menu" window, select "Display projects list", and select your project.
+To open your project in future sessions, click on right button over "menu" window, select "Display project list", and select your project.

 In your project root directory, several files are created: